 Embracing local customs enriches your Lario experience.

-Considerate engagement with local culture truly enriches your travel experience.
+Respectful engagement with local culture truly enriches your travel experience.

 Additional information for a smoother visit to The lake Como.

 ATMs (Bancomat) are widely present in larger towns and are the easiest way to obtain cash.
 Inform your bank of your travel plans to avoid card suspension.
-Exchange offices are less common and generally offer less favorable rates.
+Exchange offices are less common and typically offer less favorable rates.